docluis/eyegee-exec/README.md

 ## Test this tool

-An example web application to test this tool can be accessed under: https://github.com/docluis/dentist
+An example web application to test this tool can be accessed under: https://github.com/docluis/dentist or https://github.com/docluis/card_market